 LinkedIn Premium Career Benefits

-Whether you are a sales leader or a sales rep looking for your next job, LinkedIn Premium Career offers many useful tools for the job seeker.
+Whether you are a sales leader or a sales rep looking for your next job, LinkedIn Premium Career offers many useful tools for job seekers.

-This and the other Premium tiers include access to LinkedIn Learning, which offers a variety of video courses.
-By the way, Vengreso’s co-founder and chief visibility officer Viveka von Rosen has two courses on LinkedIn Learning : B2B Marketing with LinkedIn and Employer Engagement with LinkedIn.
+Premium Career and the other LinkedIn Premium tiers include access to LinkedIn Learning, which offers a variety of video courses.
+By the way, Vengreso’s co-founder and Chief Visibility Officer, Viveka von Rosen, has two courses on LinkedIn Learning : B2B Marketing with LinkedIn and Employer Engagement with LinkedIn.

-According to LinkedIn, when you have a Premium account, you get:
+According to LinkedIn, when you have a Premium Career account, you get: